GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### CLS in lab tools versus field

-It is quite common to hear developers think the CLS measured by the [Chrome User Experience Report (CrUX)](https://developer.chrome.com/docs/crux/) is incorrect as it does not match the CLS they measure using Chrome DevTools or other lab tools.
+It is quite common to hear developers think the CLS measured by the [Chrome UX Report (CrUX)](https://developer.chrome.com/docs/crux/) is incorrect as it does not match the CLS they measure using Chrome DevTools or other lab tools.
 Web performance lab tools like Lighthouse may not show the full CLS of a page, as they do a simple load of the page to measure some web performance metrics and provide some guidance.

 CrUX is the official dataset of the Web Vitals program, and for that, CLS is measured throughout the full life of the page and not just during the initial page load that lab tools typically measure.

-CLS is very common during page load, as all the necessary resources are fetched to initially render the page, but CLS can also happen after the initial load.
-Many post-load shifts may occur [as the result of a user interaction](/cls/#user-initiated-layout-shifts) and therefore will be excluded from the CLS score as they are expected shifts—as long as they occur within 500 milliseconds of that interaction.
+Layout shifts are very common during page load, as all the necessary resources are fetched to initially render the page, but layout shifts can also happen after the initial load.
+Many post-load shifts may occur [as the result of a user interaction](/cls/#user-initiated-layout-shifts) and therefore will be excluded from the CLS score as they are _expected_ shifts—as long as they occur within 500 milliseconds of that interaction.

 However, other post-load shifts that are unexpected by the user may be included where there was no qualifying interaction.
-For example, as you scroll down the page and lazy loaded content is loaded.
-Other common causes of post-load CLS are on interactions of transitions—for example on Single Page Apps—which take longer than the 500 millisecond grace period.
+For example, as you scroll down the page and lazy-loaded content is loaded.
+Other common causes of post-load CLS are on interactions of transitions, for example on Single Page Apps, which take longer than the 500 millisecond grace period.

-[PageSpeed Inights](https://pagespeed.web.dev/) will show both the actual CLS from a URL where it exists in the "Discover what your real users are experiencing" section, and also the lab-based loading CLS in the "Diagnose performance issues" beneath.
+[PageSpeed Insights](https://pagespeed.web.dev/) will show both the user-perceived CLS from a URL where it exists in the "Discover what your real users are experiencing" section, and also the lab-based loading CLS in the "Diagnose performance issues" section beneath.
 If you see a difference between these, this is likely caused by post-load CLS.

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/2eO9BsIb8Gx6kU4Zvbqa.png", alt="Screenshot of PageSpeed Insights showing URL-level data highlighting the real user CLS which is considerably larger than the Lighthouse CLS", width="800", height="450" %}